Mediterranean Diet in Acute Heart Failure

 This prospective study, although of short duration, suggests that Mediterranean diet does not influence mortality associated with acute heart failure.
 Large randomized clinical trials will be needed to definitely reject the merits of Mediterranean diet in acute heart failure.

-Clinical Topics: Diabetes and Cardiometabolic Disease, Dyslipidemia, Geriatric Cardiology, Heart Failure and Cardiomyopathies, Prevention, Vascular Medicine, Nonstatins, Novel Agents, Statins, Acute Heart Failure, Diet, Hypertension
+Clinical Topics: Diabetes and Cardiometabolic Disease, Dyslipidemia, Geriatric Cardiology, Heart Failure and Cardiomyopathies, Prevention, Vascular Medicine, Atherosclerotic Disease (CAD/PAD), Nonstatins, Novel Agents, Statins, Acute Heart Failure, Diet, Hypertension

 Keywords: Diet, Diet, Mediterranean, Emergency Service, Hospital, Geriatrics, Heart Failure, Hydroxymethylglutaryl-CoA Reductase Inhibitors, Hypertension, Mortality, Oximetry, Patient Discharge, Peripheral Arterial Disease, Primary Prevention